dgyurko/sql_course/README.md

 # SQL course

 ## Description
-This repo contains teaching materials for a SQL course I am teaching at KRE.
-The aim of this course is to get familiar with the data manipulation (DML) and data definition (DDL) parts of SQL as well as learning design concepts.
+This repo contains teaching materials for a SQL course I am teaching at KRE University.
+The aim of this course is to get students familiar with the data manipulation (DML) and data definition (DDL) parts of SQL as well as learning design concepts.

 ## Syllabus